Skip to main content

 Two-Year Home Country Residence Requirement 212(e) for H, L, K, and Permanent Residence Applicants

-• Spend a cumulative total of 2 years in their home country (or country of last legal permanent residence) after their J-1 program ends
+• Spend a cumulative total of 2 years in their home country (or country of last legal permanent residence) after their J-1 program ends; OR

 Important: While we can assist with the timing of your waiver application, our office is unable to provide further assistance with these applications.
 In complex cases, you may wish to consult with a private immigration attorney.
 For information regarding how to find and select an Attorney visit our Legal Matters webpage.